jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - Schedule your interview appointment early.
 With Covid and all, the availability of the timeslot can be inconsistent.
 Once you are confirmed that you are accepting the offer, you can complete the DS-160 early and schedule an interview timeslot.
 The risk of rescheduling it early is that you might lose the deposit.
 I could reschedule the interview twice.
 - The company can only start completing the visa application after you have obtained your degree scroll.
 Depending on the lawyer, a letter of conferment (stating that you have completed all your requirements and you will receive your degree scroll on a certain date) may be accepted.
 Regardless, you can submit your information and schedule your interview before you receive your degree scroll.
 - According to an [FAQ entry](https://ustraveldocs.com/sg/sg-gen-faq.asp#qlistwork5), you may not enter the United States until 10 days prior to your employment start date.
 - You may need to upload your entire passport.
 The passport could only be one file, preferably pdf.
 There is a file size limit for your passport.
-As a software engineer, these are the commands I use to downsize and bind my passport.
+As a software engineer, these are the commands I use to downsize and bind my passport into a pdf file from png images.
 The inputs are png files for each scan in numerical order.

 ```bash
 mkdir ../tmp